guilieb/ansible-role-prosody/README.md

 ### Main options
  - `prosody_admins: []`: Jabber IDs considered as Prosody administrators (ex: test@exemple.com).
  - `prosody_use_libevent: false`: whether to use `luaevent`.
 (Note: Requires installing `lua-event`).
- - `prosody_allow_registration: false`: whether to allow new users registration publicly, from XMPP protocol.
  - `prosody_modules_enable_default: true`: whether to enable all defaults modules.
 See below for the list of default modules.
  - `prosody_modules_enabled: […]`: the list of enabled modules.
 Added to default list if `prosody_modules_enable_default: true`.
  - `prosody_modules_disabled: []`: the list of auto-loaded modules to disable.
 See below for the list.